 The items noted above should be sent to the Conference Secretariat at CROImedia”at”iasusa.org.
 The Conference Secretariat may request additional materials if needed, to verify that the journalist or media outlet qualifies for CROI media accreditation.

 Applications for media accreditation may be submitted mid-October.
-The deadline for all applications for media accreditation is January 10, 2017, or earlier if all media slots are filled before.
+The deadline for all applications for media accreditation is early January 2018, or earlier if all media slots are filled before.

 Registration and Housing

 Journalists who receive media accreditation must complete the registration and housing process by following the link in the accreditation e-mail provided.
-The deadline for accredited reporters to complete the registration and housing process is January 19, 2017.
+The deadline for accredited reporters to complete the registration and housing process is mid-January 2018.
 The registration process will not be complete without these final steps.